BeppeInfo/BeppeInfo.github.io/_posts/2016-04-23-why_this_blog_name.md

 Obviously you can't succeed (and by "succeed" I mean at least leaving something useful and being recongnized for it) in all possible fronts, so you have to pick one or two, I guess.

-For now I'm trying programming, partly because I really like it and partly because it gives the feeling of being me doing much more than what is actually being done, lol.
+For now, I'm trying programming, partly because I really like it and partly because it gives me the feeling of doing much more than what is actually being done, lol.

 Mandatory XKCD comic strip: